srinivma1/ldap-fundamentals/README.md

 Save the file.
-And open a command line and run these command cd C:\App\OpenLDAP\ClientTools ldapmodify.exe -a -x -h localhost -p 389 -D "cn=manager,dc=maxcrc,dc=com" -f d:\App\OpenLDAP\ldifdata\step1.ldif -w secret From your LDAP Explorer Tool menu, select File -> Open last configuration, and you will find the LDAP Directory is no longer empty.
+And open a command line and run these command cd C:\App\OpenLDAP\ClientTools ldapmodify.exe -a -x -h localhost -p 389 -D "cn=manager,dc=maxcrc,dc=com" -f d:\App\OpenLDAP\ldifdata\step1.ldif -w secret

+From your LDAP Explorer Tool menu, select File -> Open last configuration, and you will find the LDAP Directory is no longer empty.
 Next lets add one of our own data to the LDAP Directory.
 Create a file in C:\App\OpenLDAP\ldifdata, name it samz.ldif.
 The contents :

-## SECOND Level hierarchy
-## ADD a single entry under FIRST (people) level
-# this is an ENTRY sequence and is preceded by a BLANK line
-# the ou: Human Resources is the department name

 dn: cn=Panji Pratomo,ou=people,dc=maxcrc,dc=com
 objectclass: inetOrgPerson